Functionalism in Psychology and Sociology Explained

 The functionalist emphasis on purpose and adaptation helps teachers understand that student behaviours, even challenging ones, typically serve specific functions for the individual.
 This perspective encourages educators to look beyond surface symptoms to identify underlying needs and develop interventions that address root causes rather than merely managing consequences.

-However, effective educational practice requires balancing functionalist insights with critical awareness of power, inequality, and the need for change.
+However, effective educational practise requires balancing functionalist insights with critical awareness of power, inequality, and the need for change.
 While understanding how educational systems maintain stability is valuable, teachers must also remain committed to challenging practices that limit student potential or perpetuate injustice.
 The most effective educators combine functionalist understanding of system purposes with critical examination of whether those purposes truly serve all students' needs.

 For educators interested in exploring functionalism further, the following academic sources provide valuable insights into both theoretical foundations and practical applications: